 Our Impact In Low Wealth Communities

 As important as those statistics are, we also measure performance by impact: How did loans originated by City First help the low-income communities we serve?
-In 2011, City First financed 362 units of affordable housing.
-Our loans helped small businesses stay in business, creating or retaining 300 jobs.
+In 2014, City First financed 382 units of affordable housing.
+Our loans helped small businesses stay in business, creating or retaining 487 jobs.
 And finally, our loans converted 157,844 vacant and unused square feet into useful and productive places to live and work.
-Since 1999, City First financing has been responsible for building or preserving 4,780 units of affordable housing and retaining or creating 2,863 jobs.
-Use the links below to examine the cumulative impact of our work over the past decade.
+Since 1999, City First financing has been responsible for building or preserving 5,753 units of affordable housing and retaining or creating 24,368 jobs and a total of 8,734 additional charter school seats.

 Click here for the Loan Map